spatial-model-editor/sme_deps_common/README.md

 ## Updating this repo
 Any tagged commit will result in a github release.

-To make a new release, update the version numbers in [release.yml](https://github.com/spatial-model-editor/sme_deps_common/blob/master/.github/workflows/release.yml#L6) (and the build scripts in [build.sh](https://github.com/spatial-model-editor/sme_deps_common/blob/master/build.sh) if necessary), then commit the changes:
+To make a new release, update the library version numbers in [release.yml](https://github.com/spatial-model-editor/sme_deps_common/blob/master/.github/workflows/release.yml#L6) (and the build script [build.sh](https://github.com/spatial-model-editor/sme_deps_common/blob/master/build.sh) if necessary), then commit the changes:
 ```
 git commit -am "revision update"
 git push